josephabbey/josephabbey.dev/src/content/blog/predbat-dashboard.md

 ![Energy Rates Prediction](../../assets/blog/predboard-dashboard/energy-rates-prediction.png)

 Above is a demo chart showing predicted energy rates for the 48 hours.
-Every day at 4pm octopus release the known rates for the next day, so the first 24 hours are known and the next 24 hours are predicted.
+Every day at 4pm Octopus release the known rates for the next day, so the first 24 hours are known and the next 24 hours are predicted.
 I have also enabled the extrema markers.

 N.B.
 We are currently waiting on certification to get paid to export electricity, so our export rates are all 0.
 If your export rates are not 0, your plan will obviously be very different to ours.